axelarnetwork/axelar-examples/examples/evm/its-lock-unlock-fee/README.md

-# ITS Mint/Burn_From
+# ITS Lock/Unlock_Fee

-This example demonstrates how to use the ITS with a custom token implementation with the `MINT_BURN_FROM` token manager type.
+This example demonstrates how to use the ITS with a custom token implementation with the `LOCK_UNLOCK_FEE` token manager type.

 The token will be minted/burned on transfers.
 The token needs to give mint permission to the token manager, but burning happens via an approval.